Tuesday, April 10, 2018

 Viewed in theaters: November 27, 2004

-Picture it: Lincoln, Thanksgiving 2004.
+Picture it: Lincoln, Nebraska, Thanksgiving 2004.
 My family is debating over which movie we should see one evening.
 I want to see National Treasure.
 My brother wants to see Alexander.
 I don't know what my parents voted for, but one or both of them must have wanted to see Alexander (the Oliver Stone movie with Colin Farrell and Angelina Jolie...I have a feeling most people have forgotten about the existence of that movie!) because we ended up seeing that.
 I was so mad because that movie looked like a total snooze fest and I was right!
 I was so bored during the three plus hours I sat through it.
 (It could have been only a little over two hours for all I know, but it definitely felt LONG!)
 Even my family agreed it was a terrible and boring movie and pretty much admitted we chose the wrong movie.
 Now, National Treasure isn't the best movie in the world, but at least it's a hell of a lot more entertaining and fun than some long drawn out historical movie.
 (There's a good bet I will never review Alexander for this blog!)
 Now I did end up seeing this movie with my mom (she must have either voted with me or didn't care which movie we saw or maybe she just felt bad for me) the next day, but it still infuriates me that I wasted three hours of my life watching Alexander!

 This is probably the only family friendly movie Nicolas Cage has ever made.
 This and its sequel, which I've only seen once (I've seen this one a handful of times).
 Oh, and that Christmas movie he did with Tea Leoni.
 There's probably a few others he's made too, but they seem to be very rare for the actor who is mostly known for R-rated action movies.
 See Rock, The.
 Or Con Air.
 Or Face/Off.
 In this Indiana Jones/Where in the World is Carmen Sandiego?/The Goonies hybrid, he plays Ben Gates whose ancestors were part of some secret society who hid a bunch of treasure.
-He's had his eye on the prize since his great grandfather (played by Christopher Plummer) told him the story as a young boy, but it isn't until "current day" 2004 when he gets anywhere finding it.
+He's had his eye on the prize since his great grandfather (played by Christopher Plummer) told him the story as a young boy, but it isn't until "current day" 2004 when he gets anywhere near finding it.

-With a clue that the treasure "lies with Charlotte", he leads an expedition to the Arctic which includes his right-hand man, Riley (Justin Bartha) who's pretty much in the movie to be the comic relief and a post-Boromir, pre-Ned Stark Sean Bean who plays his partner turned arch nemesis, Ian, and then some other guy who's Ian's crony.
+With a clue that the treasure "lies with Charlotte", he leads an expedition to the Arctic which includes his right-hand man, Riley (Justin Bartha), who's pretty much in the movie to be the comic relief and a post-Boromir, pre-Ned Stark Sean Bean who plays his partner turned arch nemesis, Ian, and then some other guy who's Ian's crony.
 Not only do they find the ship in the ice, after, like, five seconds of chipping away, but they find the most important part of the ship which provides a clue.
 They figure out the clue pertains to the Declaration of Independence that will lead them to the treasure.
 Now that I think about it, this movie is a precursor to The DaVinci Code.
 Ian wants to steal the DoI, but Ben puts his foot down and says absolutely not.
 We then learn that Ian and his crony are bad guys as they try to kill Ben and Riley, and while they escape, they don't succeed in killing the two good guys.

 When they return to D.C., Ben tries to warn anyone who will listen that the DoI is in danger of being stolen, but no one takes them seriously because there is no possible way for the DoI to be stolen because it is perfectly safe and secure.
 "The Declaration of Independence" is uttered many times during the film.
 It wasn't until halfway through the movie when I realized I should have been keeping count of how many times it was said, but by then, it was too late.
 I'm pretty sure if there was a category in The Guinness Book of World Records for the most times the phrase "The Declaration of Independence " is uttered in a movie, National Treasure would be victorious.
 Since the FBI won't listen to them, they go to the National Archives and warn Dr. Abigail Chase (Diane Kruger) who also dismisses them and assures them the artifact is very safe.